g-song-i/hugo-eureka-repository/content/homepage/about.md

 I'm researching on Cloud Native Security.
 I've been studying on the CNCF projects such as Kubernetes, Envoy, Falco, Opentelemetry, etc.
 Also I'm interested in system and network security.

 Now I'm a postgrad (actually I'm in master's course), but because I was a developer (especially, I was a backend developer so that I was setting up some servers and databases using AWS, and also coding SSS mainly) rather than a researcher before I graduated my university.
-So I can handle many types of computer language.
+So I can handle many kinds of computer language.

 ## Skills